ben-manes/gradle-versions-plugin/README.md

 plugin only reports—it never edits build files or the catalog.
 See [Related plugins](#related-plugins) for tools that apply updates automatically.

+The report also includes the dependencies that a plugin contributes lazily rather than the build declaring them, such as the Kotlin standard library and the tool versions of the `jacoco`, `checkstyle`, and `pmd` plugins.
+Their current version is whatever the contributing plugin supplies when the task runs, so a tool version the build never sets reports at the default bundled with Gradle—a version that appears nowhere in the build script.
+Set the extension's version, such as `jacoco.toolVersion`, to control what the report compares against.

 Gradle updates are checked for on the `current`, `release-candidate` and `nightly` release channels.
 The plain-text report displays Gradle updates as a separate category in breadcrumb style, excluding nightly builds.
 The XML and